mhart/alpine-node/README.md

     COPY package.json yarn.lock ./
     RUN yarn install --production

-    # And then copy over node_modules from that stage to the smaller base image
+    # And then copy over node_modules, etc from that stage to the smaller base image
     FROM mhart/alpine-node:base-8
     WORKDIR /app
     COPY --from=0 /app .